oyiptong/up-research-mining/README.md

 $ pyenv install 2.7.5
 ```

-Finally, once you have pyenv installed, go to the directory where this repository is checked out and install python dependencies by running:
+Finally, once you have pyenv installed, go to the directory where this repository is checked out.
+Set up a virtualenv and install python dependencies by running:
 ```
-$ pip install -r requirements.txt
+$ ./setup-project.sh
 ```